Generic Name: pyrimethamine (PIR-i-METH-a-meen)

 - It is important to use Daraprim for the full course of treatment.
 Failure to do so may decrease the effectiveness of Daraprim and may increase the risk that the organisms will no longer be sensitive to Daraprim and will not be able to be treated by this or certain other antibiotics in the future.

-- LAB TESTS, including blood cell counts and platelet counts, may be performed to monitor your progress or to check for side effects.
+- Lab tests may be performed to monitor your progress or to check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: It is unknown if Daraprim can cause harm to the fetus.
 Avoid becoming pregnant while taking Daraprim.
 If you become pregnant while taking Daraprim, discuss with your doctor the benefits and risks of using Daraprim during pregnancy.
 Daraprim is excreted in breast milk.
 Do not breast-feed while taking Daraprim.